Conditional Questions in Google Forms: Using Skip Logic Branching in Conditional Forms

 Table of Contents

-Did you know you can show specific questions to users based on the user's answers in Google Form?
+Did you know you can make Google Forms go to a section based on the answer given by the user?
 Yes, Google Forms has a conditional questioning feature that will allow you to show questions based on the user’s response.
-In this blog, we will take a look at this feature using a simple example.
+In this blog, we will take a look at the Google Forms conditional branching featurethat will allow you to use conditional questions to create an “if yes then” kind of scenario for your respondents.

 So let’s get started with this advanced Google Forms trick.